8 Documentation

 8.1.2 Wiki

-A wiki is a webpage that allows users to collaboratively edit and manage content.
-It can either be created alongside the lab manual or as an alternative to the lab manual is a team wiki.
-Wikis can be built and housed in many tools such as SharePoint, Teams, Notion, GitHub or Open Science Foundation (OSF).
-While some lab wikis are public (as you’ll see in the examples below), most are not and can be restricted to invited users only.
+A wiki is a webpage that allows users to collaboratively edit and manage content (Figure 8.3).
+It can either be created alongside the lab manual or as an alternative to the lab manual.
+Wikis can be built and housed in many tools (e.g., SharePoint, Teams, Notion, GitHub).
+While some lab wikis are public, most are not and can be restricted to invited users only.
 Wikis are a great way to keep disparate documents and pieces of information, for both administrative and data related purposes, organized in a central, accessible location.
-Your wiki can include links to important documents, or you can also add text directly to the wiki to describe certain procedures.
+Your wiki can include links to important documents and policies, or you can also add text directly to the wiki to describe certain procedures.
 Rather than sending team members to multiple different folders for frequently requested information, you can refer them to your one wiki page.

 Note

-Project-level wikis can also be created and be very useful in centralizing frequently referenced information pertaining to specific projects.
+Project-level wikis can also be created and are useful in centralizing frequently referenced information pertaining to specific projects.

-While onboarding checklists will mostly consist of non-data related, administrative information such as how to sign up for an email or how to get set up on your laptop, it should also contain several data specific pieces of information to get all new staff generally acclimated to working with data in their new role.
+While an onboarding checklist will mainly consist of non-data related, administrative information such as how to sign up for an email or how to get set up on your laptop, it should also contain several data-specific pieces of information to get staff generally acclimated to working with data in their new role.
+This ensures that everyone is receiving consistent information about data practices and standards (Briney, Coates, and Goben 2020).

-Similarly, while offboarding checklists will contain a lot of procedural information about returning equipment and handing off tasks, it should also contain information specific to data management and documentation that help maintain data integrity and security.
+Similarly, while an offboarding checklist will contain a lot of procedural information about returning equipment and handing off tasks, it should also contain information specific to data management and documentation that help maintain data integrity and security.

 8.1.4 Data inventory

-A data inventory maps all datasets collected by the research team across all projects (Salfen 2018).
+A data inventory maps all datasets collected by the research team across all projects (Salfen 2018; Van den Eynden et al. 2011) (Figure 8.5).
 As a team grows, the number of datasets typically expands as well.
 It can be very helpful to keep an inventory of what datasets are available for team members to use, as well as details about those datasets.
+Types of information to share in a data inventory include:

 - Project associated with each dataset